Preparation

 Preparation strategies

-To achieve the best possible results, a number of strategies can be used to prepare for the Victoria Police Entrance Examination.
+To achieve the best possible results, a number of strategies can be used to prepare for the Victoria Police entrance examination.

 Literacy skills